 While the exact VAT rates for Qatar have not been officially announced, it's widely expected that the country will adopt a standard VAT rate of 5%.
 This rate is in line with the GCC-wide VAT Framework Agreement.

 VAT is calculated as a percentage of the value added at each stage of the production or distribution process.
-This value added is typically the difference between the selling price and the cost of purchased goods or services.
+This value added is typically the difference between the selling price and the purchased goods or services cost.
 The VAT collected at each stage is then passed on to the government.

 In Qatar, VAT supplies will be categorized into three main types: